BinaryWorlds/FacebookClearActivityLog2024/README.md

 ![work_well](work_well.gif)

-**If script didn't work - send me a messange or fix it yourself** (checkout tool/Readme)
+**If script didn't work - send me a message or fix it yourself** (checkout tool/Readme)

 ## Start

-Only English, Polish and Deutch are supported.
+Only English, Polish and Deutsche are supported.
-If u use slang or other lang, u must change it;
+If you use slang or other lang, you must change it.

 Your friends will not be removed, but I'm not responsible for any errors.

-**For best, run app on fresh page(dont click anywhere to delete).**
+**For best, run app on fresh page (don't click anywhere to delete).**

 ## Cancel